Skip to main content

 console.log("Created end user:", endUser);

-// The end user's wallet address is now available.
+// The end user's wallet addresses are now available.

-// You can fund this address before the user signs in.
+// You can fund these addresses before the user signs in.

 } catch (error) {